Components Hands-on

 In service spec you can find the type, it can be either:

-• ClusterIP: Exposes the service on a cluster-internal IP.
+• ClusterIP: Exposes the service to a cluster-internal IP.
 Choosing this value makes the service only reachable from within the cluster using the {NodeIP}, it is the default.

-• NodePort: Exposes the service on each Node’s IP at a static port (the NodePort).
+• NodePort: Exposes the service on each Node’s IP to a static port (the NodePort).
 You’ll be able to contact the NodePort service, from outside the cluster, by requesting {NodeIP}:{NodePort}.

 Deployment